 In this activity, youngsters can create adorable treat cups featuring the likeness of everyone’s favorite reindeer, Rudolph!
 Your kids will beam with pride as they present candy, snacks, or other surprises in these adorable handmade containers.
-They are perfect for house parties, school celebrations, and holiday bake sales.
-With a little adult assistance, junior crafters will find that making these adorable containers are a cinch!
+They're perfect for house parties, school celebrations, and holiday bake sales.
+With a little adult assistance, junior crafters will find that making these adorable containers is a cinch!

 What You Do: